 1. Hot-Dip Galvanizing

-In Surface groundwork, fabricated steel is brought for galvanizing, and the steel is passed through three cleaning stages; degreasing, pickling and fluxing.
+In Surface groundwork, fabricated steel is brought for galvanizing, and the steel is passed through three cleaning stages; degreasing, pickling, and fluxing.
 Without this cleaning process, galvanizing could not be performed as zinc does not react with impure steel.

 After surface groundwork, steel is immersed in 98% molten zinc having a temperature of 830F.
 The immersion of steel in the kettle is done at such an angle, which may allow air to outflow from tubular shapes or other pockets.
 It also allows the zinc to flow over and into the whole steel body.
 In this way, zinc comes in contact with whole steel.
-The iron inside steel starts reacting with zinc and forms inter-metallic coatings of zinc-iron.
-While on the outer side, there deposits pure zinc coating.
+The iron inside steel starts reacting with zinc and forms inter-metallic coatings of zinc iron.
+While on the outer side, there are deposits of pure zinc coating.

 The last step is performed for the checkup of this coating.
 Visual inspection is performed to see if there is any uncoated place on the steel body, as a coating does not stay on uncleaned steel.
 A magnetic-thickness gauge may also be utilized to ascertain the thickness of the coating.

 The electrochemical process is carried out to make Electro-Galvanized Steel.
 In this process, steel is submerged in a zinc bath, and then an electric current is allowed to flow from it.
 This process is also referred to as electroplating.